tonyx/CategoricalForms/README.md

 # CategoricalForms

-playing in Fsharp with Venn Diagrams and Categorical Propositions
+Some code in F# playing with Venn diagrams and categorical propositions, There is no graphics code, I only have an internal representation of Venn diagrams.